Bernstein-Sato polynomial and related invariants for meromorphic functions: Introduction

 \item {\rm (Lemma \ref{Lem: JN_integers})} For every $\lambda \in \RR_{> 0}$, we have $\cJ(f^\lambda) \subseteq \cJ((\frac{f}{g})^\lambda)$.
 In addition, we have $\cJ((\frac{f}{g})^n)=(f^n)$ for every $n \in \mathbb{Z}_{>0}$. \end{itemize}

 \end{propositionx}

-Takeuchi has developed independently a theory of Bernstein-Sato polynomials for meromorphic functions \cite{takeuchi2021}.
-Both approaches differ slightly (see Remark \ref{takeuchi}) but complement each other.
+Finally we mention that Takeuchi has developed independently a theory of Bernstein-Sato polynomials for meromorphic functions \cite{takeuchi2023}.
+Both approaches differ slightly but complement each other.
 Takeuchi is interested in the relation between the roots of the Bernstein-Sato polynomial and the eigenvalues of the Milnor monodromies.
 Meanwhile, we pay attention to the meromorphic continuation of the Archimedean local zeta function and multiplier ideals.
+We also give a new proof for the existence of Takeuchi's Bernstein-Sato polynomial in Theorem \ref{Thm:Takeuchi}, which is based on holonomicity and not on $V$-filtrations.